Cincinnati Bengals 2025 Fantasy Football Projections

 PlayerAtt.Comp.YardsTDINTRushYardsTDPoints

-Joe Burrow: Burrow, now a two-time AP NFL Comeback Player of the Year, had an MVP-caliber season.
+Joe Burrow: Burrow, now a two-time NFL Comeback Player of the Year, had an MVP-caliber season in 2024.
 (Of course, so did Josh Allen and Lamar Jackson.)
 In any event, Burrow led the NFL in both passing yards (4,918) and touchdowns (43).
 With Cincinnati doling out massive contracts to both Ja'Marr Chase and Tee Higgins this offseason, it's all systems go for Burrow and the Bengals offense, who will often find themselves needing to keep up with their leaky defense.
-If I miss out any of the top five fantasy quarterbacks in 2025, I'd prefer to wait quite a bit before drafting my starter.

 RUNNING BACKS